Interim and preventive measures are examples of precautionary measures. Austrian law provides for the following precautionary measures:

 The law makes provision for the following:

 Of these special rules, interim injunctions preventing violence are especially important.
 Austria has a very efficient but simple system of protection against violence which allows a violent resident to be expelled from the home and forbidden to return.
 A person whose violent behaviour makes it unreasonable to expect the other person to meet them may also be forbidden from frequenting certain places or making contact.
-Most importantly, this system provides for close cooperation for the prevention of domestic violence between the police, the courts, the local domestic violence centre and, where minors are involved, youth welfare agencies.
+Most importantly, this system provides for close cooperation for the prevention of domestic violence between the police, the courts, the local domestic violence centre and, where minors are involved, child and youth welfare agencies.

 The court must also, at the victim’s request, order a person who has made cohabitation with another person impossible as a result of physical attack, threat of physical attack or mental cruelty:

-The court may also prohibit the person expelled from frequenting specified locations (such as the street outside the home or the child’s school) and order them to refrain from meeting or contacting the applicant, provided that this does not conflict with the respondent’s own serious interests.
+The court may also prohibit the expelled person from frequenting specified locations (such as the street outside the home or the child’s school) and order them to refrain from meeting or contacting the applicant, provided that this does not conflict with the respondent’s own serious interests.

 Interim injunctions granted in connection with main proceedings, such as divorce proceedings, annulment proceedings, division of property proceedings or proceedings to clarify rights of use of the home, apply pending final judgment in the main proceedings.
 Injunctions may be granted irrespective of whether or not the parties are still living together and independently of the main proceedings.
 However, if no main proceedings are pending, an injunction may not be granted for longer than six months.